James Lord, MD, PhD

 Lord JD, Shows DM.
 (2017) Thiopurine Use is Associated with Reduced B and Natural Killer Cells in IBD.
 World J. Gastroenterology. [in press].

 Boden EK, Shows DM, Chiorean MV, Lord JD.
-(2017) Integrin α4β7 Expression Preceding and Saturation During Vedolizumab Therapy Correlates with Treatment Response in Inflammatory Bowel Disease. [submitted].
+(2017) Integrin α4β7 Expression Preceding and Saturation During Vedolizumab Therapy Correlates with Treatment Response in Inflammatory Bowel Disease. [in press].

 Lord JD, Long SA, Shows DM, Thorpe J, Schwedhelm K, Buckner JH.
 (2017) Circulating Integrin Alpha4/Beta7+ Lymphocytes Targeted by Vedolizumab Have a Pro-Inflammatory Phenotype. [manuscript in preparation].